ymyke/cardio/README.md

 # Todo

+- In cursor-based views: Flash cursor red when an action is not possible.
 - Check for right minimum resolution at the beginning.
 - Can we add the new fire and spirits placement logic to the hypo-driven tests?
 Maybe using the placement mgr in the hypo test?